Atherizz/go-auth-kit/README.md

-A simple RESTful API built with Go that implements JWT-based authentication
+A simple RESTful API for meal plan app built with Go that implements JWT-based authentication